womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 1. The manufacture of equipment
 2. The manufacture of electricity

-Even if data centres conjure the image of the most energy-consuming part of IT industry, it is the end user devices that are responsible for most of the environmental impact - and especially their manufacture!
+Even if data centres conjure the image of the most energy-consuming part of IT industry, it's the end user devices that are responsible for most of the environmental impact - and especially their manufacture!

 {% image {src: "./blog/guest-blogs/images/techtalks-summer-2021-img1.pdf", alt: "a table showing that end user devices have by far the highest ecological impact (67,2%, compared to 12,3% of networks and 20,6% of data centres)", widths: [300,600,1000]} %}